tune2fs

 -E extended-options

-Set extended options for the filesystem.
+Set extended options for the file system.
 Extended options are

 comma separated, and may take an argument using the equals ('=')